You won’t be able to add another monitor to the computer, if the second monitor is not being detected by your Windows computer.

 Second Monitor Not Detected in Windows 10/11

-Adding a second monitor to computer can boost productivity, as it allows you to multi-task and work on multiple applications.
+Adding a second monitor to the computer can boost productivity, as it allows you to multi-task and access more data in a short period of time.

-Unplug the Second Monitor from computer and also remove other devices plugged into the computer (Except Keyboard and Mouse).
+1. Unplug the Second Monitor from computer and remove other devices plugged to the computer (Except Keyboard and Mouse).

-If this does not help, move to other methods as provided below.
+If this does not help, move to the other troubleshooting methods as provided below.

 2. Force Display Detection

-If the second monitor is not being automatically recognized by the computer, you will have to manually force Windows to detect the monitor.
+If the second monitor is not being automatically recognized by the computer, you can manually force Windows to detect the second monitor.

 1. Open Settings > click on System.